ebeauce/earthquake_detection_EB_et_al_2019/README.md

 # earthquake_detection_EB_et_al_2019
-Codes used in the earthquake detection and location method presented in Beauce et al. 2019.
+Codes used in the earthquake detection and location method presented in Beauce et al. 2019, DOI: [10.1029/2019JB018110](https://doi.org/10.1029/2019JB018110).
 A real data example is also provided.<br/>

 # Prerequirements:

-To make our lives easier, we should work with the same Puython environment as the one I am using to develop these codes.
+To make our lives easier, we should work with the same Python environment as the one I am using to develop these codes.
 I recommand to use conda (cf. [https://www.anaconda.com/](https://www.anaconda.com/)) to manage different environments.
 The file "package_list_Beauce_2019.txt" contains all the information required for you to clone my environment by running the following command line:<br/>

 $ conda create --name Beauce2019 --file package_list_Beauce_2019.txt